 The EU General Data Protection Regulation (GDPR) came into effect on May 25, 2018.

 If you’re based in the EU or do business in the EU, then the answer is YES!
 GDPR has a long reach.
 If you have any EU personal data in your SuiteDash account, such as names, email addresses, ID numbers, or… anything personally identifiable, then GDPR applies.
 You are a Controller of personal data under GDPR, so you need to enter into GDPR-compliant data processing agreements with any online services and third party vendors you rely on, including SuiteDash.
 These agreements are commonly called a Data Processing Addendum, or DPA.
-Also, in the the event of infringement of these laws, you can face fines and penalties from 10 million to 20 million or 2% to 4% of the annual revenue of the organization depending upon whichever is higher.

 If you need to comply with GDPR and you’re using SuiteDash, then legally you’ll need to enter into a Data Processing Addendum (DPA) with SuiteDash.
 Processing EU personal data must be governed by a GDPR-compliant contract.
 We provide a standard Data Processing Addendum (DPA) to extend GDPR privacy principles, rights, and obligations everywhere personal data is processed.